<h:inputText id="quantity"

 </h:inputText>

-attribute of the Continue Shopping hyperlink is set to
+The immediate attribute of the Continue Shopping hyperlink is set to

-attribute of the Update Quantities
+true, while the immediate attribute of the Update Quantities

-hyperlink is set to false
+hyperlink is set to false:

 <h:commandLink id="continue"